MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`vstestLocation`** - **Path to vstest.console.exe**<br>
 `string`.
 Optional.
 Use when `vstestLocationMethod = location`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optionally supply the path to VSTest.
+Specifies the path to VSTest.
 <!-- :::editable-content-end::: -->
 <br>